FirstKlaas/LEDWall/doc/source/getting_started.rst

 The library is hosted on `PyPi <https://pypi.org/project/ledwall/>`_.
 You can easily install it using pip.
 The library only suppports python3.
 The following shell session shows the process to install the library.
+The procedure shown below works on ubuntu and raspberry.
+I've never tested this on windows.
+But installing on windows should be pretty straight forward.

 .. code-block:: console